Rockefeller Foundation | 2013

 - Expert support for the development of a robust Resilience Strategy;

 - Access to solutions, service providers, and partners from the private, public and NGO sectors who can help them develop and implement their Resilience Strategies; and

 - Membership of a global network of member cities who can learn from and help each other.

-With strong support from member cities, the network was officially launched in 2020, with a mission to reduce vulnerability and improve the well-being of over 220 million urban dwellers around the world.
-We have a presence in nearly 100 cities and over 40 countries around the world.
+With strong support from member cities, the network was officially launched in 2020 with a mission to reduce vulnerability and improve the well-being of over 220 million urban dwellers worldwide.
+We have a presence in nearly 100 cities and over 40 countries worldwide.